 What if I’ve been exposed and I go into labour?

 Both North Shore Private Hospital and The Mater Hospital are prepared for patients with COVID-19.
 Obstetric patients will still be looked after in the maternity unit of their booked hospital.
 It is ESSENTIAL to phone the Delivery Suite of your booked hospital before you attend.
 This will allow the maternity staff to prepare for your arrival and meet you with appropriate infection-control measures in place.

-Be aware that both hospitals have introduced visitor restrictions for the delivery suite, maternity wards and nursery.
+Be aware that both hospitals have visitor restrictions for the delivery suite, maternity wards and nursery.
 While we appreciate this will be disappointing for some, please understand that it is designed to protect pregnant women, their babies and hospital staff.
-Protecting vulnerable groups by limiting potential exposure is a key strategy in fighting any disease outbreak.
+The restrictions change regularly – phone the Bookings office of your birth hospital for the latest updates.